 3. Sexual Intimacy

 Intimacy in a relationship is a feeling of being close, emotionally connected, and supported.
 Sexual intimacy is one of the most critical factors in romantic relationships, and intimacy issues can occur from many contributing factors.
-Lack of emotional connection often translates into a lack of sexual intimacy.
+A lack of emotional connection often translates into a lack of intimacy.
 It may make you feel disconnected from your partner.
 Other factors like hectic schedules and children may also impact sexual intimacy and take a toll on your relationship.